dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

     public MainPage()
     {
         ...
-        flyoutPage.listView.ItemSelected += OnItemSelected;
+        flyoutPage.collectionView.SelectionChanged += OnSelectionChanged;
     }

-    void OnItemSelected(object sender, SelectedItemChangedEventArgs e)
+    void OnSelectionChanged(object sender, SelectionChangedEventArgs e)
     {
-        FlyoutPageItem item = e.SelectedItem as FlyoutPageItem;
+        var item = e.CurrentSelection.FirstOrDefault() as FlyoutPageItem;
         if (item != null)
         {
             Detail = new NavigationPage((Page)Activator.CreateInstance(item.TargetType));
-            flyoutPage.listView.SelectedItem = null;
             IsPresented = false;
         }
     }
 }
 ```

-In this example, the `OnItemSelected` event handler retrieves the `SelectedItem` from the `ListView` object and sets the detail page to an instance of the page type stored in the `TargetType` property of the `FlyoutPageItem`.
+In this example, the `OnSelectionChanged` event handler retrieves the `CurrentSelection` from the `CollectionView` object and sets the detail page to an instance of the page type stored in the `TargetType` property of the `FlyoutPageItem`.
 The detail page is displayed by setting the `FlyoutPage.IsPresented` property to `false`.

 ## Control detail page layout behavior